Connect with us

 Image Source: Momentum studio / Shutterstock

-Data from Cointelegraph Markets Pro and TradingView showed sharp moves both up and down for BTC/USD as the Fed hiked by an anticipated 25 basis points.
+According to data from Cointelegraph Markets Pro and TradingView, BTC/USD saw abrupt fluctuations as the Fed raised rates by an expected 25 basis points.

-During a press conference, Fed Chair Jerome Powell appeared to play down the ongoing U.S. banking crisis and its aftermath while hinting that the day’s interest rate hike may be the last.
+During a press briefing, Fed Chair Jerome Powell downplayed the recent banking crisis and its impact, indicating that the rate hike on that day could be the final one.

-Data from monitoring resource Coinglass put the total crypto liquidations for the day at $36 million and $78 million for shorts and longs, respectively.
+Data from Coinglass indicated total crypto liquidations of $36 million for shorts and $78 million for longs on that day.

 Image Source: Momentum studio / Shutterstock